LoneN3rd/Data-analysis-with-SQL/README.md

 2. Weather
    - Does rain cause more people to take rides?
 3. Day of the week
-   - Is the demand for rides higher on Monday compared to Thurday?
+   - Is the demand for rides higher on Monday compared to Thursday?